armory/documentation/_spinnaker/operator.md

 After you install the CRDs and Operator, you can create a `ConfigMap` and `SpinnakerService` to install Spinnaker.

 You can find a sample ConfigMap in the `deploy/spinnaker/examples/basic` directory of the downloaded release.
 Change the parameters you need (especially the `persistentStorage` section).
-To install a basic version ofSpinnaker with Operator and the example ConfigMap, run the following command:
+To install a basic version of Spinnaker with Operator and the example ConfigMap, run the following command:

 ```bash
 $ kubectl create ns <spin_namespace>